 I welcome the White Paper.
 As my right hon.
 Friend said, our internal markets, which have existed for hundreds of years, support countless jobs across the four nations.
 Financial services and professional services are a very important sector in my constituency.
 How does my right hon.
 Friend see the City of London, in particular, being able to support millions of jobs across the four nations within the internal market?

 Thirty-five years ago, in 1985, the then Tory European Commissioner’s White Paper detailed 300 legislative proposals to complete the European single market, and that was with a seven-year deadline.
 On the UK internal market, this Tory Government are giving a four-week consultation over the summer.
 That is persuasive evidence, were it needed, that the UK internal market is first and foremost a convenient headline—a veneer lacking detail or a legal basis.
 Will the Secretary of State concede that the only certainty is that this Bill is a power grab retaining—yes, retaining—vast powers over devolved areas to Tory Ministers?

 No, this is not a power grab.
 As I have said, this is a power surge to the devolved Administrations.
 The hon.
 Gentleman talks about the consultation.
 I can tell him that the consultation follows the principles for a Government consultation.
 Yes, it is for a four-week period, but very many people and, in particular, businesses do not routinely close down over the summer.
-I would say to him that there is an opportunity for him and others to feed in to this consultation.
-I know this will be important for him and he will do it in a far shorter period time than four weeks.
+I would say to him that there is an opportunity for him and others to feed into this consultation.
+I know this will be important for him, and he will do it in a far shorter period than four weeks.